pkantue/molomolotech/E-Learning/Technical/Webinars/Planning_2024.md

 The following topics have been chosen from the Whatsapp community as potential seminars for this year.
 The purpose is to have an engaging audience and relevant guests that will be willing to add some context for those watching such a webinar.

+Each webinar should be:
+- Connect with their hearts
+- Establish the problem and premise (technical solutions are found with your heart NOT your mind).
+- Perspective shift (external case studies).
+- Give them REAL solutions (to be applied today).
+- Show and Tell (internal case studies - guests).

 ---

 ### **Career Skills**